Scroll to view all vacancies.

 How to apply:

-Please send your CV to firstname.lastname@example.org with a brief cover email (no longer than 200 words) explaining:
+Please send your CV and a brief cover email (400 words maximum) explaining:

 - The unique personal attributes that would make you successful in the role.

 - Why you want the role, both from the perspective of working with Studio 1854 and British Journal of Photography, and your own career ambitions.

 Current external vacancies:

 Scroll to view all information.

 Photography and Imaging Manager

 £35,975 per annum

 Closing date: 26 September 2018 by midnight